A site visitor submitted this post, and it represents her experience.

 Am I a professional or PTSD guru?

-I will share my ups and downs, talk about subjects that no one wants to bring out in the open, and bare my heavy burden to each and every one of you.
+I will share my ups and downs, talk about subjects that no one wants to bring out in the open, and bear my heavy burden with every one of you.

 Listen, Learn, Labor and Love

 This tip isn’t just for PTSD/TBI veterans but can be for any of our servicemen who are coming back home and having issues with readjustment/reintegration.

 Your soldier has just come home from war and has realized that time didn’t stop for us back home.
 Getting back into the swing of things, especially with family, can be overwhelming.

 A spouse must first realize that war is bad, and no matter what your soldier did overseas, he /she probably has seen some stuff that would make anyone cringe.
 No one needs to know what happens over there, including the spouse.

 Don’t push your soldier into telling you gory details, don’t ask if he killed anyone, and don’t force topics that make them uncomfortable.

 More than likely, if they want to talk to you about it, they will in their own time.
 If your soldier decides to talk, listen without judging.
 Listen with open ears if they feel comfortable talking about even the smallest things.

 Just because they went to war, your soldier is not less of a person than before he left.

 It’s a survival process; sometimes, they just did what they had to do.
 Don’t ask questions if he/she opens up to you.